Now is the time to prepare for next spring’s calving season

 By : Glenn Selk, Oklahoma State University Emeritus Extension Animal Scientist

 If you wait too long, perhaps until this fall, time will have mellowed most of the events and one soon has difficulty matching a calving season with particular problems.
 Plus it may be too late to make the necessary changes to reduce calving losses.
-Now is perhaps a better time to make a few notes on what to change for next year.
+Now is perhaps the best time to make a few notes on what to change for next year.

 The first step is to list the dead calves.
 Hopefully, your cattle are in a record system that will provide that information.
 If not, grab a piece of paper and pencil and list the calves.
 Your calving notebook should have the dead calves checked off and a brief notation on what happened to each.
 Until all the calves are listed, the shock of lost opportunities has not had its full impact.